hypercore-protocol/corestore-next/README.md

 {
   name: 'a-name', // name to derive the Hypercore keyPair from
   key: key, // or pass the public key of a non-writable Hypercore
-  namespace: ns, // optional namespace (32 bytes Buffer)
+  namespace: ns, // optional namespace (Buffer)
   application: 'my-application', // optional application name ...hypercoreOpt
 }